The Changeling Game, Chapter 18

 They passed through the A Ward doors two minutes later.
 Now all of the wards could go about business as usual, slightly more isolated from the outside world than they realized, but otherwise normal except for one locked and very empty room.

-The last flight of stairs, used by both the girls’ and boys’ wards and the isolation wing, was as ghostly-silent as the previous ones, but it felt somehow more momentous.
+The last flight of stairs, used by both the girls’ and boys’ wards, was as ghostly-silent as the previous ones, but it felt somehow more momentous.
 At the top, she would no longer be controlling most of the cameras, after all.
 She wouldn’t need to.

 They reached the door at the top, and she put her hand on Kyra’s shoulder, feeling the tiniest flinch beneath her fingers.
 She kept her voice to the thinnest thread of a whisper.